Programs

 photo of students waiting for the bus to go to work

-ASD's 5th Year Bridge Program is available to students who have completed their required courses for graduation and who would benefit from an additional transition year (or more).
+ASD's 5th Year Bridge Program is available to students who have completed their required courses for graduation and who benefit from an additional transition year (or two).

 The Bridge Program consist of three main components: